Whisky stills, Is it about the size, or how you use it?

 A bit like at Royal Lochner, Marcellus Wallace is a short, fat, very round still with a descending Lyne arm, and a worm tub condenser, all elements that promote a richer more full-bodied spirit.
 However, his sides are highly curved with a thin neck join leading to a wide & curved boil ball which promotes turbulence in the vapours, increasing reflux, and increasing contact between vapours and copper.
 On top of this, for our spirit runs we only fill Marcellus up to around 55% of his capacity and run a super low flame, he is also rested and cleaned between each run making sure the copper is nice and fresh and ready to go to work.
 All of these elements come together to promote a spirit that is both floral and light while maintaining some heavier characteristics.

-If you’re keen to learn more check out You done got learned part 3: Copper, Its all about the shiny shiny Copper
+If you’re keen to learn more check out Part 3: Copper, Its all about the shiny shiny Copper